FitzsimmonsCM/Fitzkundert-Recipes/main_dishes/poultry/curry_punjabi.md

 -  optional (1/4 to 1 tsp chili pepper depending on how spicy you like it)
 -  2-3 tsp chopped ginger
 -  1.5 tsp tomato paste
--  1.5 lbs protein (chicken breast, chicken thighs, lamb, or beef) chopped into pieces.
+-  1.5 lbs protein (chicken breast, chicken thighs, lamb, or beef) chopped into bite-sized pieces.
 -  1 medium or large potato, diced
 -  2 Tbsp whole milk plain yogurt